Jalisco Mexican Food: Dishes that Will Enchant You

 Tepache

-Tepache is a drink made from corn, and its name comes from the Nahuatl word ‘tepiatli’ which means: a drink made with corn.
-Currently, this drink is prepared by fermenting fruits, the most common is pineapple, and piloncillo (unrefined sugar especially when molded into cones or sticks) is added.
-The alcohol level of tepache is very low since it only contains only 1%.
+Tepache is a drink made from corn, and its name comes from the Nahuatl word ‘tepiatli’, which means a drink made with corn.
+This drink is prepared by fermenting fruits.
+The most common is pineapple, and piloncillo (unrefined sugar, especially when molded into cones or sticks) is added.
+The alcohol level of tepache is very low since it only contains 1%.

 Tepache jalisco